 Warriors hold off Sixers 106-104 to snap three-game skid

 Philadelphia 76ers' Dario Saric, left, and Golden State Warriors' Ian Clark reach for a loose ball during the first half of an NBA basketball game Tuesday, March 14, 2017, in Oakland, Calif.
-Golden State Warriors' Stephen Curry looks at the scoreboard during the first half of an NBA basketball game against the Philadelphia 76ers Tuesday, March 14, 2017, in Oakland, Calif.
+Philadelphia 76ers' Dario Saric, left, and Golden State Warriors' Ian Clark reach for a loose ball during the first half of an NBA basketball game Tuesday, March 14, 2017, in Oakland, Calif.

 Add your comments below